github/docs/content/actions/reference/events-that-trigger-workflows.md

 ### Triggering new workflows using a personal access token

-{{ site.data.reusables.github-actions.actions-do-not-trigger-workflows }} For more information, see "[Authenticating with the GITHUB_TOKEN](/actions/configuring-and-managing-workflows/authenticating-with-the-github_token)."
+{% data reusables.github-actions.actions-do-not-trigger-workflows %} For more information, see "[Authenticating with the GITHUB_TOKEN](/actions/configuring-and-managing-workflows/authenticating-with-the-github_token)."

 If you would like to trigger a workflow from a workflow run, you can trigger the event using a personal access token.
 You'll need to create a personal access token and store it as a secret.
-To minimize your {{ site.data.variables.product.prodname_actions }} usage costs, ensure that you don't create recursive or unintended workflow runs.
+To minimize your {% data variables.product.prodname_actions %} usage costs, ensure that you don't create recursive or unintended workflow runs.
 For more information, see "[Creating and storing encrypted secrets](/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets)."